Implementing SSL certificates

 Proper implementation of SSL certificates is required for being able to access MVMA services from another host in your network after installation.

-Starting with version 9.2.00, MVMA supports the Server Name Indicator (SNI) extension to the Transport Layer Security (TLS) protocol by which a client indicates the host name to which it is trying to connect in a request (for example, see RFC 3546).
-Therefore, you must provide certificates for each host name under which MVMA services should be available to MVMA user in the network.
+Starting with version 9.2.00, MVMA supports the Server Name Indication (SNI) extension to the Transport Layer Security (TLS) protocol by which a client indicates the host name to which it is trying to connect in a request (for example, see RFC 3546).
+Therefore, you must provide certificates for each host name under which MVMA services should be available to MVMA users in the network.
 By default, MVMA installs its services with SNI enabled with a self-signed certificate in its keystore that is assigned to localhost as the host name, meaning that MVMA is available only if localhost appears in the host name in the URLs for accessing MVMA.
 Therefore, by default, MVMA is initially available only from within a browser running on the same system that MVMA is installed on.

 (Windows platform) Run